This site is community-supported. We may earn a commission (at no extra cost) when you buy through our links.

 Pigment Description

-A mysterious yellow which can range from pale yellow to greenish yellow.
-This is one of our favorite lemon yellows (we have several but the others are more toxic- so this one is a better alternative).
-PY53 is one of the unsung heroes of the paintbox and is far underrated.
-It is extremely useful for making lower chroma colors.
-Nickel Antimony Titanium Yellow Rutile or Nickel Titanate, sometimes called Nickel Titanium Yellow is starts out as a pale yellow without adding white.
-It is pretty opaque, and well suited to direct painting methods.
+Nickel Titanate Yellow is extremely useful for making lower chroma colors.
+Nickel Antimony Titanium Yellow Rutile or Nickel Titanate, sometimes called Nickel Titanium Yellow, starts out as a pale yellow without adding white.
+It is fairly opaque, and well suited to direct painting methods.

 Listed as a "B" for toxicity, we advise treating all pigments with great caution, and this one is no exception.
 Monona Rossol's work has a section on health problems from nickel and antimony pigments in the Artist's Guide to Health and Safety.
 Her most recent research can be found through her site.

+This color excels in creating low-chroma mixes.
+In masstone it's an enchanting light yellow with a faint green in the overall color impression.
 It's not a replacement for Lead Tin Yellow, but it is a color that keeps us coming back.
-It's a hard-to-describe pale yellow color with secret-superpowers in mixing."
+It's a hard-to-describe pale yellow color with secret-superpowers in mixing.

 Resources